Skip to main content

 A Custom file zone enables you to stage data in your cloud environment (for example, AWS S3, Google Cloud Storage, Azure Blob) before loading it into a data warehouse.
 This keeps intermediary data within the organization’s control.

-This setup enables the custom file zone to act as a data lake, storing raw data before transferred to the data warehouse.
-You can define your own data retention policies, which is beneficial for handling Personally Identifiable Information (PII), HIPAA-regulated data, and other sensitive datasets.
+This setup enables the custom file zone to act as a data lake, storing raw data before transferring to the data warehouse.
+You can define your own data retention policies for handling Personally Identifiable Information (PII), HIPAA-regulated data, and other sensitive datasets.

 Key benefits of using a custom file zone